Acupuncture and Other Natural Solutions for Menopausal Disorder

 In Chinese astrology, young women are associated with the Fire element.
 You're burning with desires.
 You are desired.
 You have a lot on your plate.
 Things move fast.

-As you age, your Fire transforms into Metal.
+As you age, that Fire transforms into Metal.
 Metal is cool.
 It's cutting.
 It's precise.
 It's a tool.

 Unfortunately, what most people associate with menopause is...